p4lang/p4runtime/docs/v1/README.md

 In particular (on Ubuntu 16.04 at least), don't try `sudo apt-get install npm` because `npm` is already included and this will yield a bunch of confusing error messages from `apt-get`.

+`dvipng` is used to render "math" inside BibTex (used for bibliography) titles, so you will need to install it as well.
+On Debian-based Linux, it can be done with `sudo apt-get install dvipng`.

 ### MacOS